Vagharela Bhaat aka Indian Fried Rice

 This is what we call "vaghalo rice".
 A recipe made for generations behind and still hits home to Gujarati's everywhere.
 One taste and I have no doubt it will become your favorite too.

-Yogurt (or sour cream in my case) and garlic are definitely shot callers in this dish.
-If I could, I would call it garlic vaghalo rice.
-But, I didnt come up with this recipe.
-Some decade generation granny most likely did.
+You can add Greek Yogurt (or sour cream in my case) and vegetables such as chopped spinach to add some protein and greens to the dish.
+Plus a lot of garlic should be added.
+Because garlic is definitely a shot caller in this dish.
+If I could, I would call it garlic vagharelo bhaat, but I didnt come up with this recipe... many generation granny most likely did.

 GARLIC IS EVERYTHING!